Connect Your Cloud Account

 Azure AKS

-Select the Kubernetes - Azure AKS Configuration
+Select the Kubernetes - Azure AKS Configuration credential from the Type dropdown menu and enter your cluster name and resource group.

-Next, You'll need to associate the AKS credential with your project.
+Next, you'll need to associate the AKS credential with your project.

-checkbox and select the credential you created from the dropdown.
+In your Project Settings, click on the Credentials tab.
+Then, check the Kubernetes checkbox and select the credential you created from the dropdown menu.

 Credentials